 Chapter 1.
 What Is Infrastructure as Code?

-If you work in a team that builds and runs IT infrastructure, then cloud and infrastructure automation tools should help you deliver more value in less time, and to do it more reliably.
+If you work in a team that builds and runs IT infrastructure, cloud and infrastructure automation tools should help you deliver more value in less time and do it more reliably.
 In practice, however, they drive ever-increasing size, complexity, and diversity of things to manage.

-These technologies have become especially relevant over the past decade as organizations brought digital technology deeper into the core of what they do.
+These technologies have become especially relevant over the past decade as organizations have brought digital technology deeper into the core of what they do.
 Previously, many leaders had treated the IT function as an unfortunate distraction that should be outsourced and ignored.
-But digitally sophisticated competitors, users, and staff drove more processes and products online and created entirely new categories of services like streaming media, social media, and machine learning.
+But digitally sophisticated competitors, users, and staff drove more processes and products online, creating entirely new categories of services like streaming media, social media, and machine learning.

-Using code to define and build infrastructure creates the opportunity to bring a wide set of tools, practices, and patterns to bear on the problem of how to design and implement systems.
+Using code to define and build infrastructure creates the opportunity to bring a wide set of tools, practices, and patterns to bear on the problem of designing and implementing systems.
 This book explores ways of doing this.
-I describe the problems that Infrastructure as Code can help with, challenges that come from different approaches to using infrastructure code, and patterns and practices that have proven to be useful.
+I describe the problems that Infrastructure as Code can help with, the challenges of different approaches to using infrastructure code, and patterns and practices that have proven useful.

-This chapter gives context for the rest of the book.
-This starts, in the traditional way, with a definition of Infrastructure as Code.
-Next is a discussion of the trends that are affecting the spread and evolution of managing infrastructure using code, and how the infrastructure architecture fits into the needs of an organization and its technology strategy.
+This chapter provides context for the rest of the book.
+It starts by defining Infrastructure as Code.
+Next, it discusses the trends affecting the spread and evolution of managing infrastructure using code and how infrastructure architecture fits an organization’s needs and technology strategy.

 The central theme of this book is the need to build infrastructure that can continuously evolve to meet changing requirements.

-In the past few years the term “infrastructure delivery lifecycle” is gaining popularity among vendors, along with “day 2 requirements”.
-In other words, it’s not enough to build infrastructure, we need to be able to continuously fix, update, upgrade, expand, reshape, and adapt our infrastructure.
-The second half of this chapter expands on this thesis, including common myths that people believe about infrastructure in general, and cloud infrastructure in particular.
+In the past few years, the phrases “infrastructure delivery lifecycle” and “day two requirements” have gained popularity among vendors.
+In other words, it’s not enough to build infrastructure; we need to be able to continuously fix, update, upgrade, expand, reshape, and adapt it.
+The second half of this chapter expands on this thesis, including common myths people believe about infrastructure in general, and cloud infrastructure in particular.

 Infrastructure as Code

-A literal definition of Infrastructure as Code is the practice of provisioning and managing infrastructure using code, as opposed to doing it interactively or with non-code automation tools.
-By “interactively”, I mean using a command-line tool or GUI interface to carry out tasks.
+A literal definition of Infrastructure as Code is the practice of provisioning and managing infrastructure using code instead of interactively or with non-code automation tools.
+By “interactively,” I mean using a command-line tool or GUI interface to carry out tasks.

-Interactive infrastructure management doesn’t help in doing things consistently or repeatably, since we decide how to implement each change as we work.
+Interactive infrastructure management doesn’t help us do things consistently or repeatably since we decide how to implement each change as we work.
 This leads to inconsistent implementations and mistakes.
 Chapter 2 talks about some of the principles and goals that using code helps to achieve, most of which are nearly impossible with interactive infrastructure management.

-Chapter 4 goes into more detail about different types of infrastructure coding tools and languages.
+Chapter 4 details different types of infrastructure coding tools and languages.

-No-code and low-code infrastructure automation may have a place in building and managing infrastructure, but generally work best at higher levels of abstraction, assembling components.
+No-code and low-code infrastructure automation may have a place in building and managing infrastructure but generally work best at higher levels of abstraction, such as assembling components.
 The components themselves, however, are likely to be built using code.
 Read more about infrastructure componentization in Chapter 6.

 The definition of Infrastructure as Code is about more than the mechanics of how infrastructure is defined and provisioned.
-Infrastructure as Code is about applying the principles, practices, and tools of software engineering to infrastructure.
+It is about applying the principles, practices, and tools of software engineering to infrastructure.

 From the Iron Age to the Cloud Age

-We can use modern technologies like cloud and virtualization, and tools to automate infrastructure, deployment, and testing, to carry out tasks much more quickly than we can by managing physical hardware and manually typing commands or clicking on GUIs.
-But as many organizations have discovered, simply adopting these tools doesn’t necessarily bring visible benefits.
+Modern technologies like cloud and virtualization, and tools to automate infrastructure, deployment, and testing can help us carry out tasks much more quickly than we can by managing physical hardware and manually typing commands or clicking on GUIs.
+However, as many organizations have discovered, adopting these tools doesn’t automatically bring visible benefits.

 Types of resources |